teichmaa/chaos-ultra/README.md

  * param cudaKernelsDir: use `-DcudaKernelsDir={dirRelPath}` java argument to specify where your compiled cuda modules (.ptx files) are stored.
 Default is `cudaKernels`.
 If you don't specify this argument, the default value is used and a warning is given.

- * param renderingLogging: use `-DcudaKernelsDir=true` to enable logging of rendering information, for example frame render time.
+ * param renderingLogging: use `-DrenderingLogging=true` to enable logging of rendering information, for example frame render time.
 Default value is `false`.
 Note: The logs are printed in a blocking manner, after every frame, and thus enabling the logging may introduce performance overhead.

+ * param debug: use `-Ddebug=true` to enable debug output.
+Default value is `false`.

+ ### Invalid ptx error

+ If you get the `CUDA_ERROR_INVALID_PTX` when launching the program with the custom fractals, you are probably using a CUDA device with CUDA-version 5 or lower, with no support for compute capability 3.0.

+ Such devices are not supported.
+However, you can try to modify the compilation script, lowering the target compute capability.
+Then, **maybe**, chaos-ultra could work with an unsupported GPU.

 ## Developer, the GUI and fractal lifecycle